-The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and heating and cooling requirements in the SAWS service area.
+The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and chilled water requirements in the SAWS service area.
 It also prioritizes and schedules the projects for funding and implementation through a multi-year plan.

-The CIP supports four core business areas: heating and cooling, water delivery, wastewater and water resources.
-The proposed 2014 program totals $391 million.
+The CIP supports four core business areas: chilled water, water delivery, wastewater and water resources.
+The 2016 program totals $247 million.

 |Core Business Area||Approximate Funding|

-The Heating and Cooling Program is self-funded through revenues it generates from customers.
+The Chilled Water Program is self-funded through revenues it generates from customers.
 The Water Supply Program, which includes the development of long-term water supplies from surface and alternative groundwater sources, is funded through the water supply fee.
 The Water Delivery/Wastewater CIP includes projects that expand, improve and replace infrastructure required to generate, deliver, collect and treat water and wastewater and is funded through bonds, revenues and impact fees.